Biannual PIE Teaching Conference

 Day 1 of the conference covers policies and practices essential for all TAs & Teaching Postdocs.

-Day 1 training REQUIRES completion of asynchronous portions of the Canvas site clearly marked as DAY 1 requirements PLUS ALL synchronous ZOOM sessions on Wed.
-8/18/21 (Zoom sessions on Wed.
-8/18: 9am-11:30am, AND 2pm-3:30pm - ALL sessions required)
+Day 1 training REQUIRES completion of asynchronous portions of the Canvas site clearly marked as DAY 1 requirements PLUS ALL synchronous ZOOM sessions on Mon.
+1/3/22 (Zoom session details will be available in the Canvas-based portion of the Conference, which will open by 12/1/21 - Attendance for Zoom sessions is required for the duration of ALL sessions required)

 PIE’s Teaching Conference includes sessions that provide graduate students (and all participants) with teaching policy training requirements as stated in the current University-wide TA Standards along with best practices in grading, communicating with students, encouraging active learning and critical thinking, creating inclusive and equitable learning environments, and technology usage.
 By the end of this training, participants will be able to explain and have procedures in place to address University policy issues related to the Academic Honor Policy, the Family Educational Rights and Privacy Act (FERPA), the Americans with Disabilities Act (ADA), and Discrimination-Sexual Harassment-Retaliation.
 Participants will also be equipped with strategies to help navigate use of Canvas features essential to their role as a TA, communicate effectively with students, and provide productive, inclusive and equitable student feedback.